 On the other hand, R32 has favorable thermodynamic properties, e.g. very high evaporating enthalpy and volumetric refrigerating capacity, low vapor density (low pressure drop in pipelines), low mass flow, and favorable power input for compression.
 The global warming potential is relatively low (GWP = 675).

-Looking at these favorable properties and taking into account the additional effort for emission reductions, R32 will increasingly be used as a refrigerant in factory produced systems (A/C units and heat pumps) with low refrigerant charges.
+Looking at these favorable properties and taking into account the additional effort for emission reductions, R32 will increasingly be used as a refrigerant in factory produced systems (A/C units, liquid chillers, heat pumps).

 It was proven in flammability tests that the necessary ignition energy is very high and the flame speed is low.
 Therefore, R32 (like R1234yf and R1234ze) has been placed in the new safety group A2L according to ISO 817.